 That's what Mike from The League asked me on our first date as we sat on a bench in Central Park this October.
 I didn't have an answer for him — or for myself.

 I started App-less April, a challenge to delete your dating apps, last year with the the intention of meeting people offline, something I had completely forgotten how to do after years of swiping.
-Yet, for the second year in a row, as I look back on how I spent the last 30 days, meeting someone IRL wasn't my focus during my detox.
-Meeting people offline is something I've definitely gotten better at since last year, but still, I used this app-less time to reflect on my dating app behaviors over the last few years, like a spring cleaning of my dating life.
+Yet, as I look back on how I spent the last 30 days for the second year in a row, meeting someone IRL wasn't my focus during my detox.
+Meeting people offline is something I've definitely gotten better at since last year, but still, I used this app-less time to reflect on my dating app behaviors over the last few years, sort of like a spring cleaning of my dating life.
 On apps, I was distant.
 Distracted.
 Fueled by dating FOMO.
 I didn't humanize people.
-I wasn't vulnerable.
-I didn't even want to be vulnerable.
+I wasn't vulnerable and I didn't even want to be vulnerable.

 But all during my time on dating apps, I rarely thought about why I was on them and what I wanted from them.